nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 *is society prepared for the critique of the storytelling from the author of history?*

-*recall*: fielding says "don't [only tell] me your api is rest-ful. it insults the intelligence. makes me very angry."
+*recall*: dr. fielding says "don't [only tell] me your api is rest-ful. it insults the intelligence. makes me very angry."

 *with what must the storytelling begin?*

+perhaps presenting the mundane incoherence of the historical and political truths-to-bear in the distribution of *pedagological ownership* ain't the best but also it don't seem the worse compared to the radical, violent incoherence of *educological omission* and [*misappropriation*][mis].

 #### interactability